LoyolaChicagoBooks/markuplanguages/fall2013/syllabus.md

     of forming a small team.
 Groups of 3 or fewer may propose a project idea at any time.
 Stay tuned for details.

 - **Quizzes** will be used to determine whether you are keeping abreast of the lecture, reading, and assignments.
+We will not meet for the final exam session.

 - **Participation** will be determined based on your involvement in the class in concrete ways.
 For me, there are multiple ways I can